 When the eggs are released from the ovaries, they leave behind the corpus luteum, a special structure that secretes progesterone and estradiol.
 These hormones are critical to sustaining a pregnancy, especially in the first few weeks, before the placenta begins to take over the sustenance of the embryos.

 Once a cat begins to ovulate, her eggs begin to travel from her ovaries towards her uterus via the Fallopian tubes.
-Sperm cells survive for a day or two after mating; during this time they are able to enter the Fallopian tubes and, if they’re lucky, meet up with the egg cells and fertilize them.
+Sperm cells survive for a day or two after mating; during this time, they can enter the Fallopian tubes and, if they’re lucky, meet up with the egg cells and fertilize them.
 Fertilized ova, or zygotes, immediately begin to develop and grow as they make their way down to the uterus, a journey that takes between seven and ten days.

 What Happens After Estrus?